shamil-sadigov/Imagegram/README.md

 It's better to wrap them into docker-compose and run all dependents services in docker.
 But for now, it's not implemented.
 Kindly ask you to suffer a little)

-## What is missing for producion ?
+## What is missing to go to producion ?
 - We can add distributed cache (Redis) to improve response latency and lighten the load on database
 - We can configure CDN for images, to serve images faster